Section 1: INTRODUCTION AND SCOPE

 3.1 Core Platform Services

 Account Management and Authentication: We use collected information to create and maintain user accounts, authenticate user identity, manage subscription services, process payments, and provide customer support.
-This includes verifying user eligibility for different service tiers and managing account security.

 3.2 Machine Learning and AI Development